 Through first hand experience of playing, producing, recording and promoting a myriad of artists, Mr. Perla is adept at communicating with others about the dynamic field of Music, Sound and Picture.

-After struggling with too many notes, and thanks to Charlie Haden’s performance on Ornette Coleman’s The Shape Of Jazz To Come,” Perla, at 24, switched to the bass as his main instrument.
-Not long after arriving in the City his talents became in demand and he found joy in performing with artists such as Willie Bobo, Carlos “Patato” Valdes, Nina Simone, Woody Herman, Sarah Vaughan, Elvin Jones, Thad Jones/Mel Lewis, Sonny Rollins, Miles Davis and Frank Sinatra.
+After struggling with too many notes, and thanks to Charlie Haden’s performance on Ornette Coleman’s The Shape Of Jazz To Come, Perla, at 24, switched to the bass as his main instrument.
+Not long after arriving in the City his talents became in demand and he found joy in performing with artists such as Willie Bobo, Carlos “Patato” Valdes, Nina Simone, Woody Herman, Sarah Vaughan, Elvin Jones, Thad Jones/Mel Lewis Orchestra, Sonny Rollins, Miles Davis and Frank Sinatra.

-As an educator Mr. Perla has taught at William Paterson University, New School University, Center for the Media Arts and is currently at Lehigh University.
+As an educator Mr. Perla has taught at William Paterson University, The Center for the Media Arts, Lehigh University, and is currently at New School University teaching music business and improvisation ensembles.
 Sound design has been a significant endeavor yielding credits on Broadway shows, theme parks and custom installations.

 “Gene Perla is unquestionably one of greatest jazz bass guitarists of the 1960’s.
 In fact, Perla’s place in the acceptance of the electric bass as a part of the world of respectable jazz is sealed.
 He laid down everything from straight-ahead jazz with Elvin Jones and Sonny Rollins, to incredible funk with his band Stone Alliance.”
 (Tony Senatore, GlobalBass Online)